College of Arts and Sciences

 A Message from the Dean

-The importance of the “examined life” is the cornerstone of Jesuit education and likely one of the reasons that has compelled you to return to graduate school.
-Whether you are seeking the advanced professional opportunities a graduate degree can offer, considering a career change, or simply looking to explore a new field or nurture your own personal growth and development, graduate study, at its core, begins with the process of self reflection.
+An “examined life” is the cornerstone of Jesuit education and likely one of the reasons that has compelled you to return to graduate school.
+Whether you are seeking the advanced professional opportunities a graduate degree can offer, considering a career change, or simply looking to explore a new field or nurture your own personal growth and development, graduate study, at its core, begins with the process of self-reflection.
 We are excited that you have decided to embark on that journey with us.

 You will find that our Jesuit educational traditions and University mission will add value to your graduate degree.
 For a graduate degree is much more than the means to an end.
 It connects you to a long intellectual tradition which places value and significance in the cultivation of knowledge, invites you to become a member of a broader community of scholars, honors your unique human potential, and inspires leadership.

 On behalf of the faculty and staff in the College of Arts and Sciences, I welcome you to Fairfield University and look forward helping you reach all of your goals.

 The College of Arts and Sciences, Fairfield's largest and oldest school, offers undergraduate and graduate degrees in a wide array of fields.
 The College hosts some 14 academic departments and more than 20 interdisciplinary programs, led by nearly 200 full-time faculty members.
 The College offers 31 majors that lead to a bachelor of arts or a bachelor of science degree, along with many complementary minors.
 Each year, more than 1,600 undergraduate and graduate students engage in thought-provoking courses with topics ranging from America's immigrant history to the religions of India and from thermodynamics to filmmaking.
 The College is also home to the University's undergraduate core curriculum designed to develop the whole person and provide a sound general education upon which undergraduates can build their major programs of study.